 The key questions on the impact of coronavirus on football

-The football calendar has been decimated as the world looks to deal with the coronavirus pandemic.
+The football calendar has been harshly affected as the world looks to deal with the coronavirus pandemic.

 Here, the PA news agency takes a look at Covid-19’s impact on the beautiful game.

-Which events have been postponed, and until when?
+Which events have been cancelled or postponed, and until when?

 – UEFA postponed Euro 2020 until the summer of 2021, while the Euro 2020 play-offs, due to be played in March, have been postponed.

-– The 2021 Nations League finals and UEFA Under-21 European Championship have been postponed while the Women’s Euro 2021 is likely to be delayed.
+– The 2021 Nations League finals and UEFA Under-21 European Championship have been postponed.

 – All Champions League and Europa League fixtures are suspended until further notice.

-– The Football Association of Wales and the Irish Football Association suspended domestic football until April 30, while the Football Association of Ireland announced all football activity under its jurisdiction was suspended until April 19.
+– The Football Association of Wales and the Irish Football Association suspended domestic football until further notice.

 – The FA Council voted “overwhelmingly in favour” of ratifying the decision to cancel the season from step three and below of non-league football and tiers three to seven of the women’s football pyramid.